nom-app/create-nom-app/docs/docs/contributing-nom-scripts.md

 ### Direct Call

-From any `create-react-app` directory: where you would normally run `yarn start`, you can run:
+From any `create-nom-app` directory: where you would normally run `yarn start`, you can run:

 ```sh